am-eer/tic-tac-toe/README.md

 - Player vs Player, Player vs Bot and Bot vs Bot game modes

-- Bot implimentation based on the Minimax algorithm which recurses through the game tree to find the next best move
+- Bot implementation based on the Minimax algorithm which recurses through the game tree to find the next best move

 - Dynamic Bot difficulty based on score difference